TUMLWE/wfc/README.md

 ### Wake Steering Application

-An overview of the SUBMODELS composing the framework is shown in [this figure](./docs/wfc_framework_apps.png).
+An overview of the SUBMODELS composing the framework is shown [below](./docs/wfc_framework_apps.png).
 Each application type is described below:

 ![WFC Framework](./docs/wfc_framework_apps.png)